 In-text citations generally include the author's surname and date of publication.
 Check the guide for exceptions to this rule!

-A page number is required if you are citing a print resource.
+A page number is required if you have incorporated a direct quote or a secondary citation.

 The author's name and date of publication should match your corresponding reference list entry.